Ryanna-github/stateacher/Data/UNCCH-DSOR/UNCCH-DSOR-Budhiraja-Amarjit.md

 - Indian Statistical Institute New Delhi, India

   M.S.
-Statistics (Specialization: Analysis and Probability).
+Statistics (Specialization Analysis and Probability).
 May 1990

 - Delhi University New Delhi, India